lucasprag/blog/_posts/2023-07-25-how-to-get-unstuck.md

 Sometimes I find that writting anything down unblocks my mind to actually do what needs to be done.

 I know some people journal, some people write TODOs, but I find that blogging does the trick for me.
 Even if I don't publish it -- and I usually don't.
-This post is one I decided to actually finish it and publish it.
+This post is one I decided to actually finish and publish.

 ## Let it burn mindset

-Sometimes when I feel overwhelmed about the amount or difficult of tasks I need to do.
+Sometimes when I feel overwhelmed about the amount or difficulty of tasks I need to do.
 When that happens, I pick one of them -- anyone of them, maybe giving some preferences if there are concerning negative consequences -- and just let the rest burn.

 Freeing my mind from the burden of worrying for all those _other_ tasks is what I'm looking for here.
 I might still do them or maybe I don't.
 It doesn't matter.
 This is the mindset.